vektorprime/flyff_combat_bot/README.md

 **CONFIG**

-The bot can be configured from both flyffconfig.cfg and the GUI.
+The bot can be configured from both the config file and the GUI.

 The config file is called flyffcombat.cfg
 ![Config file](https://github.com/vektorprime/flyff_combat_bot/assets/9269666/2031fed0-da45-4320-bca9-8fa18ac7da03)